Join now & save up to 80% on medication

 Type 1 and Type 2 diabetes are two very different conditions that have different causes and require different treatment.
 Type 1 diabetes is a life-long condition that has no clear cause and no cure.
 People with Type 1 diabetes cannot produce insulin on their own and require insulin injections for the rest of their lives.

 Type 2 diabetes is a progressive condition that can develop due to poor diet and exercise as well as genetics.
-People with this form of diabetes produce insulin but their fat tissues, liver, and muscles cannot absorb it properly.
-While they may be able to manage their blood glucose levels with diet, exercise, and medication, the longer an individual has type 2 diabetes, the more likely they are to need insulin.
+People with this form of diabetes produce insulin, but cells throughout the body cannot import glucose inside the cell due to an insensitive insulin receptor.
+While they may be able to manage their blood glucose levels with diet, exercise, and medication, the longer an individual has Type 2 diabetes, the more likely they are to need insulin.

 This is a complicated query, as many Type 2 diabetics do not require insulin.
-Going without insulin can lead a diabetic to develop ketoacidosis (DKA), which is potentially fata.
-Type 2 diabetics are very likely t be able to survive without insulin, especially if they are eating a healthy diabetic diet.
+Going without insulin can lead a diabetic to develop HHS which is potentially fatal.
+Type 2 diabetics are very likely to be able to survive without insulin, especially if they are eating a healthy diabetic diet.

 Symptoms of hyperglycemia include: